MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 - a body (with the error message)
 - one or more buttons

 Use the guidelines below to remove friction for the users and positively impact the user experience, even when an error occurs.
 For more guidelines, follow Microsoft’s voice guidelines [Microsoft's brand voice: Above all, simple and human](https://learn.microsoft.com/style-guide/brand-voice-above-all-simple-human).

-### Titles
+### Error message titles
 The title of an error dialog is the first thing the user sees.
 Use the title to describe what’s wrong and enable the user to quickly scan the meaning.

 - Be concise and describe the issue, not the action to take.